-At this sort of money, it’s difficult (if not impossible) to get a full suspension bike that’s any good.
+In mountain bikes under £500, it’s difficult (if not impossible) to get a full suspension bike that’s any good.
 Quite simply, it’s going to be significantly heavier and it’s likely to offer very little advantage in comfort or control - in fact, quite the opposite as many will lack any form of damping control.
 Imagine riding a heavy pogo stick with wheels and you’ll pretty much have the experience summed up.

-Weight is an inevitable side product of lower-cost bikes, something doubly true for mountain bikes as they need to be able to take a beating.
+Weight is an inevitable side product of budget mountain bikes, something doubly true for mountain bikes as they need to be able to take a beating.
 Our reviews will list the weight and the effect it has, but cheaper bikes inevitably take a bit more effort to get up the hills than more expensive machines.
 It’s not all bad though – just think of how much fitter and faster you’ll be getting…

 The best mountain bikes under £500

 There’s a good chance you won’t have heard of Calibre.
-That’s because it's an newish brand belonging to – and available exclusively from – outdoors mega-retailers GO Outdoors.
+That’s because it's a newish brand belonging to – and available exclusively from – outdoors mega-retailers GO Outdoors.
 We’ve already given the range-topping Point.50 a decent thrashing and came away impressed.
 The question is, can the distinctly more budget-minded Two.Two square up to more expensive rivals from established brands?
 And the answer is yes: Calibre’s Two.Two is a seriously impressive bike for the money, outperforming plenty of the more expensive competition.

 13 Incline Alpha

 - Suntour Raidon forks offers bump taming performance

 - Classy looking aluminium frame